 How you let your clients, customers, or others know that your business address has changed will depend on the nature of your business.
-We invite you to see the Address-Change Checklist—BUSINESS and Frequently Asked Questions for tips and ideas that may help you with this process.
+We invite you to see the Address-Change Checklist—BUSINESS and Frequently Asked Questions for tips and ideas that may help you with the address-change process.

 Updating Your Client/Customer Database

-Depending on the type of business you have, clients may contact you directly to update their address in your system.
+Depending on the type of business you have, clients/customers may contact you directly to update their address in your computer system.
 In most cases, however, you will need to update any new addresses yourself.

 Q & A Educational Programs for Businesses

 In January and February 2018, the Wausau Region Chamber of Commerce hosted a pair of FREE programs for business owners regarding the Uniform Addressing project.
-Members of the Marathon County Conservation, Planning, and Zoning Department were available to answer business owners’ questions about the project.
+Members of the Marathon County Conservation, Planning, & Zoning Department were available to answer business owners’ questions about the project.
 We invite you to watch the 6- and 9-minute videos below from one of these Chamber of Commerce events.

-Additional educational programming to assist residents and businesses with the Uniform Addressing transition may be offered by the Marathon County Conservation, Planning, and Zoning Department in the future.
+Additional educational programming to assist residents and businesses with the Uniform Addressing transition may be offered by the Marathon County Conservation, Planning, & Zoning Department in the future.